This post may contain affiliate links to Amazon. For more information, please read our Disclosure Policy.

 Although grandmother’s recipe will always be the best, I’ve since taken the family recipe and added my own unique tweaks to it.

 Save Time: Make this recipe the day before your celebration

 What I love about this recipe is that you can easily make it ahead of time.
-If you have a lot of dishes to cook the next day, save some time by assembling this casserole the day before.
+If you have a lot of dishes to cook the next day like on Thanksgiving for example, save some time by assembling this southern macaroni and cheese casserole the day before.
 That way all you have to do is pop it into the oven to finish baking the day of your big celebration.